pdfix/pdfix_sdk_builds/README.md

 ## Prerequisites
-- Windows 7, Windows Server 2016 (_The latest [Microsoft Visual C++ Redistributable for Visual Studio 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)_)
+- Windows 7 and newer, Windows Server 2016 and newer (_The latest [Microsoft Visual C++ Redistributable for Visual Studio 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)_)
-- macOS 10.15+
+- macOS 10.15 and newer
-- Ubuntu 16.04+, CentOS 8+
+- Ubuntu 16.04 and newer, Debian 10 and newer, CentOS 8 and newer

 ## Trial/Lite license limitations
 - Methods extracting text from the PDF content randomly replace characters with "*"